 Ed has worked in vegetable and flower wholesale, farm market retail and the restaurant business, bringing both farming and marketing experience to the CFFO Board.
-Ed joined the CFFO Board of Directors eleven years ago, serving in various roles.
-He currently also serves on the Board of Directors for Farm & Food Care Ontario and the Agricultural Adaptation Council.
+Ed joined the CFFO Board of Directors in 2009, serving in various roles.
+He currently also serves on Presidents' Council and is vice-chair of the Agricultural Adaptation Council.
 Ed and his wife, Elaine, have six children, four of whom continue to work in the agri-food industry today.

 John resides in the Cambridge area, where he and his wife, Joy, are part of a multi-generational family farm.
 John, along with his brothers and nephews, run a multi-faceted operation, with dairy and pork as their main commodities.
-John is now serving his second term on the CFFO Board of Directors.
 He has served on the provincial working group that developed OMAFRA’s New Horizons: Ontario’s Soil Health and Conservation Strategy (2018), and he currently sits on the Animal Care Council of Farm & Food Care, Ontario.

 Simon de Boer